MauriceElliott/CodeDawa.dev/Content/posts/programming_language_psychosis.md

 categories: favourite_tech
 ---

-## The balance of abstraction, comfort and support

 I'll try and be short with this one as it's something that has taken up more of my time than I can ever have imagined when starting down this journey.
 For the longest time I have been obsessed with the idea of a forever language.
 Something that no matter the circumstance I could choose for every task and be happy in that decision.
 I have tried lots of things to fill this gap but then always manage to find a reason that the language didn't quite suit.
 Don't want to name too many names, as I think these things are highly subjective and my opinion having only used the languages for small periods makes me less qualified to comment on them.
 However, I will talk about the ones I gave proper time.

 ### Zig